Cuban Salsa: The Promenade Position in the Casino dance

 Caída Position

 A few Cuban dance schools call the Promenade Position for “Caída Position”.
-Caída is a common Spanish word for “fall down”, and the idea behind the “Caída Position” is probably, that to get into it from Closed Position, the Lead and the Follow turn a little and face forward and lower the frame so they can se over their hands as they start walking.
+Caída is a common Spanish word for “fall down”, and the idea behind the “Caída Position” is probably, that to get into it from Closed Position, the Lead and the Follow turn a little so they both face forward and they lower the frame so they can see over their hands as they start walking.

 “Caída” is a Spanish dance term but it most often means “fall” like a forward bending dip.
 This is have it is used in Bachata Sensual.
-Except for a few Cuban Dance Schools, Caída is not used for Promenade Position in social dances, in standard dances and in Latin Ball Room.
-In Spanish the the English term “Promenade Position” is either used without translating it, like in Argentina Tango or it is called Posición de Promenade in standard dances and in Latin Ball Room in general.
+Caída is not used for Promenade Position in social dances in general.
+In Spanish the English term “Promenade Position” is either used without translating it, like in Argentinean Tango, or it is translated to Posición de Promenade in standard dances and in Latin Ball Room.

 We should not call “Promenade” for “Caída”.
-It is an unfortunate name not even the Cubans understand, it has little chances of ever getting traction in Cuba and it will never catch on Internationally.
+It is a confusing term not even the Cubans understand, it has little chances of ever getting traction in Cuba and it will never catch on Internationally.

 Casino Position

-Recently I have seen some dancers call the Promenade Position for “Casino Position”?
+Recently I have heard some dancers call the Promenade Position for “Casino Position”!
 This is outright junk since the same position also exists in several other Cuban Social Dances that has nothing to do with the Casino dance.

 In my opinion the term “Promenade Position” should also be the term used in Casino, Cuban Salsa.
 Why not use the same “Position” term used an almost all other dance styles that have a similar position?

 At least it is the term I now use.
-Considering that many social Salsa dancers have no knowledge of even the most fundamental universal dance terms, I often include some of the old “hacks” to make me easier understood.
+Considering that many social Salsa dancers have no knowledge of even the most fundamental universal dance terms, I often include some of the old “hacks” to make me easier to understand.

 I might say “Promenade Position (aka DQN start position), or Promenade Position (aka By the Lead’s right side).